dishbreak/bluesync/bluesync.md

 be no plans for Sonos to license it to other manufacturers.
 Apart from this business consideration, technical limitations exist.
-The protocol does not appear to allow for duty-cycling, as nodes must keep an active WiFi connection at all times @SonosPowerCons.
+The protocol does not appear to allow for duty-cycling, as nodes must keep an active WiFi connection at all times.
 Further, it does not appear that SonosNet can "channel-hop"—the system will settle on 2.4GHz channel 1, 6, or 11.
-Customers report needing to manually change channels in the face of interference on a single channel @forum8:online.
+Customers report needing to manually change channels in the face of interference on a single channel:online.
 Lastly, the 802.11 protocol is generally unsuitable for IoT devices, due to poor energy awareness and added bill of materials (BoM) cost.